SHAUNORLANDO/WiFi-Training-Program/Module-1/Module-1.md

 ---

-### 4. Basic functionalities of a Wi-Fi Access Point
+### 4. what are the basic functionalities of Wi-Fi Accesspoint

 - Provides wireless connectivity
 - Assigns IP address (via DHCP usually)